WPCD-Workflows/documentation/source/old/itm/public/xml/itm_assertions.rst

 removed from production code to avoid any performance penalties they introduce.

-The ITM Fortran assertion module
+The EU-IM Fortran assertion module
 --------------------------------

 Many languages (e.g. Java, C, Python, Matlab,...) provide standard ways to test assertions.
 For Fortran this is not the case, but this can easily be fixed by substituting an implementation of the required functions.
-The ITM assertions module contained in itm_assert module provides such an implementation.
+The EU-IM assertions module contained in itm_assert module provides such an implementation.
 The source code can be found `here <https://gforge6.eufus.eu/svn/itmshared/branches/itm_assert/>`__, or just do